Hackathon: Criticism

 Over the years hackathons have come under severe criticism, with multiple observers questioning the adequacy of hackathons to deliver impactful technological solutions.
 A major part of the reserve towards hackathons has to do with the lack of viability and sustainability of solutions they develop, as clearly shown by recent empirical research.
 A study examining 11,889 U.S. based events revealed that only seven percent of projects had any activity six months after the hackathon ended.
 Another global study found that only about five percent of all projects developed during hackathons continued for more than five months.
 Hackathons have been thus associated with the production of short-lived software products often denominated as vaporware.
-Hackathons have been equally criticized for their failure to contemplate the complexity of issues that they seek to solve, developing technologies that do not address underlining societal and political causes of a problem.
+Hackathons have been equally criticized for their failure to contemplate the complexity of issues that they seek to solve, developing technologies that do not address underlying societal and political causes of a problem.
 The use of hackathon participants as de facto unpaid laborers by some commercial ventures has been criticized as exploitative.

 High-profile hackathons have also been the object of controversies.
 A team at the September 2013 TechCrunch Disrupt Hackathon presented the TitStare app, which allowed users to post and view pictures of men staring at women's cleavage.
 TechCrunch issued an apology later that day.
 A November 2013 hackathon run by Salesforce.com, billed as having the largest-ever grand prize at $1 million, was accused of impropriety after it emerged that the winning entrants, a two-person startup called Upshot, had been developing the technology that they demoed for over a year and that one of the two was a former Salesforce employee.
 Major League Hacking expelled a pair of hackers from the September 2015 hackathon Hack the North at the University of Waterloo for making jokes that were interpreted as bomb threats, leading many hackers to criticize the organization.
 As a result of the controversy, Victor Vucicevich resigned from the Hack the North organizing team.